gkovacs/gkovacs.github.com/index.markdown

 ### FAQ

-Q: Why does this webpage look so ghetto?
+Q: Why does this website look so plain?

 A: Because I cranked it out in 10 minutes using Markdown.
-Remember that bit about learning new programming languages overnight?
-Yeah, it's my first time using Markdown.

 Q: What are your pseudonyms / other names?